GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-origin-trial/index.md

 1. See [https://uar-ot.glitch.me/](https://uar-ot.glitch.me/) for a simple
     demonstration of the origin trial (along with the source code).

-## How do I participate in the origin trial as a third-party embed?
+## How to participate in the origin trial as a third-party embed?

-Starting in Chrome 96, third-party embeds (e.g. an iframe inside another site) can participate in the origin trial without requiring the top-level site to be enrolled.
+Starting in Chrome 96, third-party embeds (for example, an iframe inside another site) can participate in the origin trial without requiring the top-level site to be enrolled.